HIV vaccine development: Phase I

 In 2011, researchers in National Biotech Centre in Madrid unveiled data from the Phase I clinical trial of their new vaccine, MVA-B. The vaccine induced an immunological response in 92% of the healthy subjects.

 In 2016, results were published of the first Phase I human clinical trial of a killed whole-HIV-1 vaccine, SAV001.
 HIV used in the vaccine was chemically and physically deadened through radiation.
 The trial, conducted in Canada in 2012, demonstrated a good safety profile and elicited antibodies to HIV-1.
 According to Dr. Chil-Yong Kang of Western University's Schulich School of Medicine & Dentistry in Canada, the developer of this vaccine, antibodies against gp120 and p24 increased to 8-fold and 64-fold, respectively after vaccination.

 The VRC01 line of research produced an "eOD-GT8" antigen which specifically exposes the CD4 binding site for immunization, refined over time to expose less of the other sites.
 As it turns out that most (but not all) humans do have the required alleles, the problem shifted to the method of delivery.
-In 2021, after promising results in tests with mice and primates, scientists announced that they plan to conduct a Phase 1 trial of an mRNA vaccine against HIV, via their 'env–gag VLP mRNA platform' containing eOD-GT8, further developed vaccine is confirmed safe and effective.
+In 2021, after promising results in tests with mice and primates, scientists announced that they plan to conduct a Phase 1 trial of an mRNA vaccine against HIV if a further developed (via their 'env–gag VLP mRNA platform' which contains eOD-GT8) vaccine is confirmed safe and effective.
 On January 17, 2022 IAVI and Moderna launched a phase I trial of a HIV vaccine with mRNA technology.
-On March 14, 2022 the National Institutes of Health (www.nih.gov) published: "NIH launches clinical trial of three mRNA HIV vaccines".
+On March 14, 2022 the National Institutes of Health reported that it had launched a "clinical trial of three mRNA HIV vaccines".
 The phase one trial is expected to conclude July 2023.